rundeck/rundeck/docs/en/02-basics/02-chapter1.md

 located at this path:
 `$RDECK_BASE/projects/`_project_`/etc/project.properties`.

-This configuration file contains two important properties for accessing and storing resource model data:
+This configuration file contains two basic properties for accessing and storing resource model data:

-* `project.resources.file`: File path to store resource model data (required).
+* `project.resources.file`: A local file path to read a resource model document
 * `project.resources.url`: URL to an external resource model provider (optional)

+In addition, multiple pluggable "Resource Model Sources" can be configured for a project to retrieve additional Resource Model content from other sources.
+See [Resource Model Sources](#resource-model-sources).

-You can configure RunDeck to retrieve and store resource model data from any source, so long as it meets the RunDeck resource model document requirement.
+You can configure RunDeck to retrieve and store resource model data from any source, so long as it can produce one of the RunDeck resource model document formats.
+(See [Resource Model Document formats](#resource-model-document-formats).)
 Set the `project.resource.url` to the resource model provider of your choice.

-RunDeck reads the XML document retrieved from the `${project.resources.url}` site and stores it in the path defined by `${project.resources.file}`.

 Here's the XML document stored for the "examples" project that corresponds to the output printed by the `dispatch -v` shown earlier: